 - Language matters.
 Balderrama explains that “repatriation carries connotations that it’s voluntary, that people are making their own decision without pressure to return to the country of their nationality.”
 He then describes the circumstances Mexicans were forced to confront.
 What word would you use to describe the events he described?
 To what extent were choices to relocate to Mexico made voluntarily?
 Were they choices?
 Who held the power, Mexicans and Mexican Americans or the U.S. or local officials?

 - What distinction is Erika Lee making between “a xenophobic campaign to get rid of foreigners” and the events between 1929-1935?
 Why does it matter?

-- How would you describe the consequences to these deportations?
-What were the consequences of the deportation?
+- How would you describe the consequences of these deportations?
 Did they achieve the goals of those that argued for the exclusion of Mexicans?
 What price was paid by Mexicans, Mexican Americans, and the communities in which they lived?

-- What would justice look like for victims of these unlawful deportations and their descendents look like today?
+- What would justice look like for victims of these unlawful “repatriations” and their descendants look like today?
 What should happen?
 Who might need to be involved?